ralf-boltshauser/vault-8001/README.md

 - [x] redo the fighting mechanic to be like SAP

 ## Todos
-- [ ] first build the MVP, which means a finish screen once the first player has 20 mio, and then add the rest of the features
 - [ ] build observability of the game that i can at every turn track how much capital or value a player has to then later investigate what are exploitable patterns

 ## Ideas